Tips for preparing for home care inspections.

 Possibly the most important part of preparing for an inspection, is making sure that your care staff are happy.
 Good staff are the most valuable aspect of a care business, as they are the ones that have every day interaction with clients.
 This is where a good manager can help make the lives of carers better; by keeping the communication flowing, and getting feedback on a regularly basis as to how they are doing in their daily work.
 Happy carers make happy clients; filling the houses of service users with laughter, no matter the condition.
 By letting carers be reactive, as well as prepared, can help add independence to clients lives.
 By balancing risk to the client and their independence, small activities like walking the dog or going shopping may give both the carer and client a break from the house, and make everyone happier.

-Staff should as much as possible about a client before they even meet them, and communicating this information is important to making them happier.
+Staff should know as much as possible about a client before they even meet them, and communicating this information is important to making them happier.
 Background, likes and dislikes, hopes and needs should be noted for all clients in order to make visits easier and more personable.
 If there are issues, there should be easy and confidential between carer and their manager, to address any problems in as quick and efficent manner possible.

 Make sure that any equipment is up to standard for a carer to do her job, and that any items needed for care are supplied in good time or are stored safely in a clients home.
 Care plans should be easily accessible (like through the NurseBuddy app) and when there are changes, that these are noted clearly.
 Diary notes should be stored to inform other carers of care received that day, and a bit about the clients mood and thoughts that day.
 The rise of smartphones, laptops and other technology has improved the way that a carer can do their work.
 Find out more in our article on ‘How technology makes carers happier’